Don’t Music Alone

 The opposite of shy is gregarious, someone who is comfortable in social situations, enjoying conversations and getting a charge out of social interactions and large groups of people.

-There are enough similarities between being introverted and shy, and between being extroverted and gregarious, that these pairs of terms are often synonymous in everyday language.
+There are enough similarities between being introverted and shy, and between being extroverted and gregarious, that these pairs of terms are often used synonymously, even though they aren’t really the same thing!

 Everyone does both, internal and external processing, even though many people find one more effective for them than the other.